 2. Use Your Research

 Now that you’ve got a better idea of what you love, take some inspiration from the pictures you’ve selected and start trying out new ways of accessorizing or putting together outfits.
-Copy some pictures with what you already have existing in your wardrobe, you may discover that you already have loads of pieces but you will find new ways of wearing them.
-Try each day creating new outfits based around your research.
-See how you feel at the end of each day, take photos of your outfits and assess how you look.
+Copy some pictures with what you already have existed in your wardrobe, you may discover that you already have loads of pieces but you will find new ways of wearing them.
+Try each day creating new outfits based on your research.
+See how you feel at the end of each day, take photos of your outfits, and assess how you look.

 3. Clear the Clutter

 Now that you’ve got a Style Statement (or a bunch of words that relate to your style), then clear out the clutter, the clothes that don’t resonate with that list.
 There is no point in keeping the garments that just aren’t you, even if they are in great condition.
 Let them go so you have more space for the clothes that are you.

 Once you’ve spent a few weeks working with what you have got in your wardrobe, creating new outfits, and trying new combinations, you’ll have started noticing your gaps, your wardrobe holes.
 Write these items down, specifically, so that next time you shop you can look for them, rather than buying random items, or replicas of items you already own.
 This will make your wardrobe work way more effectively.
 Check out 7 Popular Wardrobe and Outfit Planning Apps Reviewed here.

 Quite often we have no idea what we really do wear in our wardrobe, so you can start keeping tabs on what are the items that get wearing, and those that don’t.
 You can either turn all your hangers around and when you’ve worn an item, turn the hanger back.